AmirithaGuru/driftguard/docs/README.md

 **Capture**: GitHub Actions CI workflow showing a passing check with policy exception

 **What to show**:
-- Green ✅ status on PR
+- Passing status indicator on pull request
 - Conftest output mentioning exception ID (e.g., "EX-DEMO-001")
 - Warning message about time-boxed waiver
-- PR allowed to merge with exception noted
+- Pull request allowed to merge with exception noted

 **How to capture**:
 1. Add an exception to `policy/exceptions.yaml`